Dr Segun Fatumo

-Dr. Segun Fatumo is an Assistant Professor of Genetic Epidemiology and Bioinformatics at MRC/UVRI Uganda and London School of Hygiene and Tropical Medicine (LSHTM).
-He leads The African Computational Genomics (TACG) Research group.
-His group’s expertise includes but not limited to GWAS, meta-analysis, Multi-variates GWAS, Genetic Risk Score, Fine Mapping, Mendelian randomisation studies and Drug Targets Discovery.
+Dr. Segun Fatumo is a computational geneticist, Assistant Professor of Genetic Epidemiology and Bioinformatics at the London School of Hygiene and Tropical Medicine (LSHTM), Fellow of the Advance HE, and a Wellcome International Fellow.
+He leads The African Computational Genomics (TACG) Research group at the MRC/UVRI and LSHTM.
+His group’s expertise includes but not limited to Genome-wide Association Studies (GWAS), Polygenic Risk Score(PRS), Fine Mapping, Mendelian randomisation studies and Drug Targets Discovery.
 He was recently (July 2020) awarded a prestigious Wellcome International Intermediate Fellowship to lead an innovative research programme at the MRC/UVRI and LSHTM.

-Dr Fatumo’s research largely focuses on the genetic impact of non-communicable diseases in Africa.
+Dr Fatumo’s research largely focuses on the genetic impact of non-communicable diseases in Africa, with particular interest in assessing the impact of genetic variation on kidney function, diabetes, lipid metabolism and a range of cardiovascular and cardiometabolic traits.
 He is actively involved in capacity building across Africa including teaching and/or postgraduate supervision at Makerere University Uganda, the University of Sciences, Techniques, and Technology of Bamako (USTTB) Mali, and Covenant University Nigeria and the H3Africa Bioinformatics Network (H3ABioNet) node at the Centre for Genomics Research and Innovation, National Biotechnology Development Agency (CGRI-NABDA) in Abuja, Nigeria.
-He is an Associate Fellow of the Higher Education Academy (AFHEA) in the UK and teaches on MSc programmes at LSHTM and Queen Mary University of London (QMUL).
+He is a Fellow of the Higher Education Academy (FHEA) in the UK and teaches on MSc programmes at LSHTM and Queen Mary University of London (QMUL).

 Dr Fatumo co-leads the Nigerian Non-Communicable Diseases - Genetic Heritage Study (NCD-GHS) Consortium and co-directs the Nigerian cardio-metabolic genomic study (NicGen) - A concerted effort to see over 100,000 Nigerians participate in the eponymous study, which will seek to understand the genetic basis of the highly prevalent non-Communicable Diseases (NCDs) in Nigeria such as chronic kidney, diabetes, obesity among others.